unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ## Unlock's new checkout experience is backward-compatible

-In addition, we have introduced a new path - `/legacy/checkout` - for sites, creators and developers who would like to stay on the existing checkout experience at the current time.
-Please note that this path will not be maintained going forward, so to always make sure you're using the latest and greatest checkout experience, please do make plans to migrate to the primary checkout experience in the near future.
+In addition, we have introduced a new path — `/legacy/checkout` — for sites, creators and developers who would like to stay on the existing checkout experience at the current time.
+Please note that this path will not be maintained going forward, so to ensure you're using the latest and greatest checkout experience, please do make plans to migrate to the primary checkout experience in the near future if you have any projects using this legacy checkout experience path.